- 83% of respondents volunteered because they genuinely cared about the cause.

 Human contact has diminished as an aftermath of the lockdown.
 As the days pass with us indoors, many are craving to touch or speak to another human.
 In the USA, calls have increased by 35-50% since the lockdown was imposed.

 This is an unprecedented opportunity to get your message across through calls- which are likely to be answered.
-Now is the time to harbor calling as a tool and advertise your volunteering opportunities.
+Now is the time to harbor calling as a tool and advertise your volunteer recruitment opportunities.
 Furthermore, calls are one of the main ways that volunteers can contribute during the pandemic.

 An efficient call center tool can get your contact database in place, increase the calls-per-hour rate, and collect data of your calls.
 Check out one such phone-banking resource here.